-Two sisters, two artists, two visions, one gallery.
+Two sisters, two artists, two visions.

 The young Costells working in plein air, c.1970